 Forgetting to wash your face after exercise

 There are some times when you shouldn’t forget to wash your face: if you’ve put on makeup if you’ve worn a breathing mask, and if you’ve exercised!
 After sweating, cleansing your face with a gentle cleansing gel will remove impurities that may clog your skin pores.
-Remember that moisture and sweat are a breeding ground for microbes.
-If you pay attention to your hygiene after exercising or sweating, you can avoid blackheads, pimples on your back, cleavage, and shoulders.
+Remember that moisture and sweat are breeding grounds for microbes.
+If you pay attention to your hygiene after exercising or sweating, you can avoid blackheads and pimples on your back, cleavage, and shoulders.

 Dairy products in some people